 Director of Facilities Development

 Extensive cleaning is done in all common areas throughout the day.
 We increased our cleaning schedule and will continue adhering to CDC guidance on how to clean and which products to use.

 The safety of our students, faculty, and staff is our highest priority.
-The safety measures put into place for students include but are not limited to socially distanced classrooms, one student to a room in the residence halls, a larger percentage of online classes, one-way directional flow of buildings, available personal protective equipment, rearranged high touch areas, reduced seating capacity, reconfigured office spaces, etc. We will continue to add to the safety measures as we know more.
+The safety measures put into place for students include but are not limited to socially distanced classrooms, one-way directional flow of buildings, available personal protective equipment, rearranged high touch areas, reduced seating capacity, reconfigured office spaces, etc. We will continue to add to the safety measures as we know more.